ETdoFresh/Blog/content/post/import/2019-03-04-2019-march-progress-report.md

 Alright, definitely slowed down this February.
 Still doing alright, but I got sick for about 10 days , and then sprained my ankle.
 So training has been bad the second half of the month!

   * Submitted my camera ready version of my Police Use of Force paper!
 Woot!
-  * Been on autopilot mostly, doing the work/school thing&#8230; Homeworks, projects, programming, etc.
+  * Been on autopilot mostly, doing the work/school thing...
+Homeworks, projects, programming, etc.
-  * Completed a simple [3d project][1] this weekend that I&#8217;ve been wanting to do for a little while now!
+  * Completed a simple [3d project][1] this weekend that I've been wanting to do for a little while now!

-As for what&#8217;s coming this month, I really want to get back on track on dieting and running.
+As for what's coming this month, I really want to get back on track on dieting and running.
 Got a trip this month to GDC and need to keep pushing myself to be the best me I can be!

  [1]: https://www.etdofresh.com/chrono-cross-serge-fan-art/